 It’s well understood that once a young person gets over the shock of learning where babies really come from, they must next learn the importance of exercising restraint of those divine powers.

-By the same token, once a person gets over the shock of learning that their thoughts truly do have a direct effect on their circumstances, they also should learn the importance of discerning the proper time and place for their intentional employment of that power.
+By the same token, once a person realizes his or her thoughts truly do have a direct effect on their circumstances, they also should learn the importance of discerning the proper time and place for their intentional employment of that power.

 While we are truly free to make of our lives anything we choose, the most right and worthy use of co-creation is when we are trying to accomplish something in harmony with our life’s mission and the purposes of God, especially if that mission or God’s purposes, at the time, may seem impossible to us.

 In those moments, we must exercise the principles of that rare kind of faith, so that we can literally cause things to happen.

 After all, it is our charge to discover the ‘way prepared that we may accomplish’ whatever we’ve been directed to do, even against the odds.

 God’s purposes aren’t just spiritual in nature, either.
 He will tend to our temporal concerns (like getting out of debt or creating a successful business), and He is also interested in helping us find healing from emotional or physical troubles.

 I am certain that he’s not only concerned about our spiritual welfare.

 But to participate in miracles, it requires our belief, hope, and action – and ‘seeing’ it done with an eye of faith.